barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/feedthru-hole-img7588.jpg)

 There is just enough room for a few thin wires to fit between the PCB and the case, allowing them to exit through your drilled hole.
-Here's an example of power wires escaping out the back for an Anderson Powerpole connector to the shack's power supply.
+Here's an example of speaker wires escaping out the back for an instance where the speaker was glued to the back of the case.

 ![](img/feedthru-power-img7468.jpg)

-**Optional:** The Griduino kit includes four optional nylon #6 washers that can go under the mounting posts as a standoff.
+**Optional:** The Griduino kit includes optional nylon #6 washers that can go under the mounting posts as a standoff.
 Put these aside for later.
 They can help close a possible gap between the display and top cover surface.

-<h3>Step 16: Top Half of Plastic Case</h3>
+### Step 16: Top Half of Plastic Case

 There are several choices for the top cover.
 Choose one of these according to your desires and what you have available.

-<h3>16.a No cover</h3>
+### 16.a No cover

 This is how I use my Griduino.
 This is the easiest way to reach the Reset button during software development or to double-click the Reset button to apply pre-compiled software updates.

-<h3>16.b Polycase standard cover</h3>
+### 16.b Polycase standard cover

 If you have the unmodified [Polycase QS50](https://www.polycase.com/qs-50), carefully cut an opening to fit the display.
 A [manual cutting template](https://github.com/barry-ha/Griduino/tree/master/hardware) can be printed and taped on for guidance.
 Cutting the top cover's opening by hand is actually rather difficult to do accurately and neatly.

 Carefully cut openings for the connectors and display with a sharp craft knife.

 ![](img/cutting-template-img7488.jpg)

-<h3>16.c Polycase custom-milled cover</h3>
+### 16.c Polycase custom-milled cover

 This is the easiest approach to a professional-looking cover.

 ![](img/custom-polycase-qs50-img7452a.jpg)